-ArcGIS Data Store is an application that allows you to configure data storage for the hosting server used with ArcGIS Enterprise.
+ArcGIS Data Store is an application that allows you to configure data storage for the hosting server used with ArcGIS Enterprise deployments on Linux and Microsoft Windows.
 If you are not a database expert, ArcGIS Data Store provides you with a convenient setup and configuration experience that creates the following types of data stores:

 - Tile cache data store—Stores caches for hosted scene layers.

-- Spatiotemporal big data store—Archives real-time observational data from a federated ArcGIS GeoEvent Server site and stores locations recorded through ArcGIS Tracker.
-It also stores the results generated using GeoAnalytics Tools run in Map Viewer or ArcGIS Pro and stores missions and locations for ArcGIS Mission.
+- Spatiotemporal big data store—Archives real-time observational data from a federated ArcGIS GeoEvent Server site and stores locations recorded through any apps that rely on location sharing, such as ArcGIS Indoors or ArcGIS Field Maps.
+It also stores the results generated using GeoAnalytics Tools run in Map Viewer Classic or ArcGIS Pro and stores missions and locations for ArcGIS Mission.

-- Object store—Stores caches of query responses for layers in hosted feature layers.
+- Object store—Caches the query responses for layers in hosted feature layers.
 Caching query responses can improve drawing performance for the layer.
-The ArcGIS Server administrator of the hosting server can enable caching on individual layers in a hosted feature layer (feature service).
+The ArcGIS Server administrator of the hosting server can enable caching on individual layers in a hosted feature layer (feature service) using the Update Definition REST operation.

 Configuring different ArcGIS Data Store types allows you to do the following: